 Deforestation is a global issue with local impact.
 PMI sources tobacco from some markets subject to risk based on their current or future risk of deforestation, bringing concerns at reputational level on how to tackle issues.
 This is the case for PMI's sourcing from tropical and subtropical countries such as Brazil and Indonesia, where deforestation continues to be an issue threatening local populations and natural ecosystems.
-Failing to address deforestation and to secure sustainable, deforestationfree raw materials from at risk countries could prevent PMI from achieving its Zero Deforestation Manifesto (ZDM) targets and damage the brand.
-In 2019, attention from public and international organizations on environmental impacts from tobacco industry continued to increase.
-Land use change and associated impacts on ecosystem services were particularly relevant, e.g. as published in 2019 in an article by the Swedish Royal Academy of Science.
-Even though PMI has significantly increased traceability of its paper and pulp-based materials, there is a share that remains uncertain (3.17%).
+Failing to address deforestation and to secure sustainable, deforestation-free raw materials from at risk countries could prevent PMI from achieving its Zero Deforestation Manifesto (ZDM) targets and damage the brand.
+In 2020, attention from public and international organizations on environmental impacts from tobacco industry continued to increase.
+Land use change and associated impacts on ecosystem services were particularly relevant, e.g. as published in 2019 in a report by the Intergovernmental Panel on Climate Change (IPCC).
+Even though PMI has significantly increased traceability of its paper and pulp-based materials, there is a share that remains uncertain (0.19%).
 PMI will prioritize engagement with these suppliers in the future to ensure their products are in line with PMI's ZDM requirements.
 The impacts experienced so far have not been substantive according to the company's definition of strategic and financial substantive impact (\$5 million).
 However, PMI continues to monitor them as they could potentially become more substantial.